AMBS Financial Aid for Canadians

 - Multicultural scholarships are available to North American students preparing to minister in a racial/ethnic context and who will contribute to the multicultural ethos of the church.

-Congregational and area church aid
+Congregational and regional church aid

 - Full-time Mennonite students who qualify for financial aid at a rate of 40 to 50 percent of tuition: